-ACC 4113 Managerial Accounting - 3 hours (Fall)
+ACC 4113 Accounting for Managers - 3 hours (Fall)

 The application of accounting principles and techniques to managerial planning and controlling activities.
 Areas emphasized will include behavior of cost, budgeting, accounting analysis, and improving managerial tools used in decision making.
-Prerequisite: ACC 2043/5013, Application and acceptance to the MBA program is necessary prior to enrolling in this course.
-Fee \$150.
+Note: There is a fee of \$150 if you are taking this course dually enrolled with ACC 5113.